MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPEnterpriseSearchQueryProcessingComponent.md

 This example adds a new query processing component to the search topology with identity 06e6651d-ecdd-4105-bb65-6a83b6155525 in the search service instance with identity 56e6651d-ecdd-4105-bb65-6a83b6155525 in the default search service application referenced by $ssa.

 ## PARAMETERS

 ### -SearchServiceInstance
-**Below Content Applies To:**SharePoint Server 2013

-Specifies the search service instance that will host the new query processing component.
-The type must be a valid GUID, in the form 12345678-90ab-cdef-1234-567890bcdefgh, a valid name of a search topology server, or an instance of a valid SearchServiceInstance object.

-**Below Content Applies To:**SharePoint Server 2016

 Specifies the search service instance that will host the new query processing component.

 ```yaml